-The company’s commitment to the environment showed all the way back in 1954.
-It was then that Rheem started a Value Analysis Program.
-The program was a team effort in producing ideas that would increase productivity, cut costs, and limit waste.
+The company’s commitment to the environment was evident all the way back in 1954.
+This was when Rheem started a Value Analysis Program.
+The program was a team effort to produce ideas that would increase productivity, cut costs, and limit waste.

-Today, Rheem continues to develop energy-saving products, such as the Professional Prestige Tankless Water Heater series.
+Rheem continues to develop energy-saving products, such as the Professional Prestige Tankless Water Heater series.
 Many of the products in this series feature a built-in recirculation pump.
-Others feature a hot start program, which minimizes cold water bursts during peak usage times.
+Others feature a hot start program, which minimizes cold water bursts during peak use.

-Rheem has set several goals for its 2025 commitment to the environment; these include:
+Rheem has set several goals for its 2025 commitment to the environment, including:

 - Innovation: Focus on selecting the best material, creating smart energy-saving features, and recycling.
-Rheem’s main objective is to launch a line of products which reduce its greenhouse gas footprint by 50 percent.
+Rheem’s main objective is to launch a line of products that reduce its greenhouse gas footprint by 50%.

 - Efficiency: The company wants to work smarter and more sustainably by using fewer resources, producing less waste, and creating safer processes.
-It also wants to achieve zero waste to landfill worldwide.
+It also wants to send zero waste to landfills worldwide.

-- Leadership: Rheem wants to hire 250,000 plumbers and contractors and educate them on how to use and install sustainable products (2).
+- Leadership: Rheem wants to hire 250,000 plumbers and contractors and teach them how to use and install sustainable products (2).

 Where to Buy Rheem Water Heaters

 Rheem water heaters are available to buy both online and in-store.
-We recommend checking out Amazon, Home Depot.com or Rheem for the best deals.
+We recommend checking out Amazon, Home Depot.com, or Rheem’s website for the best deals.

 Getting in touch with Rheem is fairly easy.
-On the official website, Rheem.com, you can click on “contact” — then fill out a form.
+On the official website, Rheem.com, you can click on “contact” and fill out a form.
 You can also find contact information for a specific product.

 For example, if you have a tank-type water heater, you can find relevant phone numbers and emails.
-If you have a tankless unit, there’s a specified number and email for that as well.
+If you have a tankless unit, there’s a specific number and email for that too.

-The majority of customers on Amazon, Home Depot, and Rheem’s website are well-pleased with their units.
+The majority of customers on Amazon, Home Depot, and Rheem’s websites were pleased with their units.
 Many Home Depot customers praised the customer service for quickly replacing a product when problems occurred.
-Amazon customers, on the other hand, weren’t as pleased with the customer service.
+Amazon customers, on the other hand, weren’t as pleased with the customer support.

 |Product||Award||Energy factor||Fuel type||Flow rate||Measurements||Warranty|